Sell more with better email & SMS

 SMS has long been a channel of consideration – one that sits on the “maybe list” each time the marketing planning process is underway.
 I think it’s now time for it to be moved to the “must test” list.
 Consumers are increasingly used to getting SMS from businesses – so the fear of annoying customers by sending SMS should no longer stop anyone from testing it.

-As she mentioned, SMS has long been on the radar for many a savvy marketer, but today, we can no longer ignore the impact SMS marketing can have on an automation workflow.
+As she mentioned, SMS has long been on the radar for many savvy marketers, but today, we can no longer ignore the impact SMS marketing can have on an automation workflow.

 Founder of Nadimo and popular industry podcast Ecommerce AllStars, Branden Moskwa, agreed, sharing some of his own experience in the demand for SMS marketing with his clients and affiliates: